machine2learn/QGS/example_scripts/distance_from_reference/README.md

 ![Esan in Nigeria scatterplot](plots/hm3_ESN_scatter.png)

 For the ESN plots, the Esan in Nigeria population has been used as a reference.
-As a result, we can see that the YRI (Yoruba in Ibadan, Nigeria) population has the smallest genetic distance from this reference population.
+As a result, we can see that the Yoruba in Ibadan, Nigeria (YRI) population has the smallest genetic distance from this reference population.

 Other groups with a relatively small genetic distance from ESN are the African ancestry in Southwest USA (ASW), Luhya in Webuye, Kenya (LWK), and Maasai in Kinyawa, Kenya (MKK) groups.